Jessicaagnesiat/ecommerce-customer-behavior-analysis/README.md

 - 👥 25.65% of customers were identified as churn risk users

 ---
+## Project Overview

+This project analyzes customer behavior and sales performance within an electronics e-commerce platform.

+The objective is to identify key revenue drivers, evaluate customer retention, analyze customer purchasing behavior, and uncover opportunities to improve conversion, retention, and long term business growth.

+The analysis was conducted using Python for data cleaning, preprocessing, and exploratory analysis, while Power BI was used to develop interactive dashboards for business monitoring and decision-making.

+---

 ## Business Problem

 Between September 2020 and February 2021: